nsoulat/Yahtzee/README.md

 ```

 This will build the frontend and update the `frontend/dist` folder which is used by the backend server for static files.
-After the frontend build, you can start the backend server with:
+After the frontend build, you can start the backend server with :

 ```bash
 npm run start